GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 # Your Great Adventure

-*By Dieter F. Uchtdorf - Of the Quorum of the Twelve Apostles*
+By Elder Dieter F. Uchtdorf - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2019 General Conference*

+>*The Savior invites us, each day, to set aside our comforts and securities and join Him on the journey of discipleship.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2019/10/43uchtdorf?lang=eng)

+## Of Hobbits

-A beloved children’s fantasy novel written many years ago begins with the sentence “In a hole in the ground there lived a hobbit.”
+A beloved children’s fantasy novel written many years ago begins with the sentence “In a hole in the ground there lived a hobbit.”[^1]

 The story of Bilbo Baggins is about a most normal and unremarkable hobbit who is presented with a most remarkable opportunity—the wonderful chance at adventure and the promise of a great reward.